 Are you thinking of starting college for the first time, gaining some hands-on skills after completing a baccalaureate degree, or expanding your skills as you move into a new career field?
 The faculty and staff at Walla Walla Community College can help.
 The College offers a number of degree and certificate options in Water Technologies & Management:

-- Watershed Ecology: two year AAAS Degree or one year Certificate
+- Watershed Management: two year AAS Degree

 In addition, we now offer four new 2+2 pathways to Washington State University (complete the first 2 years here and the final 2 years at WSU) in the natural resources area: